This Georgian chicken tabaka is a spatchcock chicken that cooks in half the time!

 One happy outcome though is the culinary tradition that is not so easily shattered as the Soviet Union became.
 Georgian and Central Asian cuisine have come to be so loved in Russia.
 It’s impossible to imagine a holiday table without an Uzbek plov or a picnic without shashlik cooked over hot coals.

-I’ve always wanted to make Chicken Tabaka but felt intimidated by the spatchcocking technique and compex Georgian spices.
+I’ve always wanted to make Geirgian Chicken Tabaka but felt intimidated by the spatchcocking technique and complex Georgian spices.
 I was happy to learn that spatchcocking or butterflying a chicken is very easy and most of the spices used in Olia’s recipe are just household staples.